 Prerequisite: C or better in ENG 143.
+Corequisite: None.
+Crosslisted as: None.

 COM 233 - Intercultural Communication (3)

 Considers interrelationships between communication and culture, the diversity between and within cultures, and both the challenges and rewards of intercultural communication practice.
 Topics include cultural patterns, worldview and perception, cultural identity, verbal and nonverbal communication, listening, family and relationships, and business.